-Use the links on this page to access resources related to the West-wide Energy Corridor Programmatic Environmental Impact Statement (PEIS).
+Use the links on this page to access resources related to West-wide Energy Corridors.

-The Web sites listed below provide valuable information relating to the Energy Corridor PEIS.
+The websites listed below provide valuable information relating to the west-wide energy corridors.
 In addition, you can link directly to the lists of links provided by these sites to access additional sites with relevant information.

 DOE Office of Electricity Delivery and Energy Reliability